 To read the full article from WIPR, please click here.

-John B. Pegram is a Senior Principal based in Fish & Richardson’s New York office.
+John B. Pegram is Of Counsel based in Fish & Richardson’s New York office.
 He specializes in intellectual property litigation, licensing, opinion and counseling matters of all types.
-Pegram has successfully litigated cases in state and federal courts, and before the...
+Pegram has successfully litigated cases in state and federal courts, and before the U.S....